crispab/crisp-dna/_docs/industries-that-we-avoid.md

 By default we turn them down, and describe our policy.

 One exception is public courses that we run, since we don’t have the bandwidth to screen each course participant for which industry they come from.
-Another exception is if one of us specifically wants that job, and is willing to do it outside of Product Space.
+Another exception is if one of us specifically wants that job, and is willing to do it outside of Organa.